CLP for JSON logs#

 • archives-dir is the directory that archives should be written to.

-• input-path is any new-line-delimited JSON (ndjson) log file or directory containing such files.
+• a directory containing such files.

-• For a complete list, run ./clp-s c --help
+For a complete list of options, run ./clp-s c --help.

 Examples#